nylas/exchangelib/README.rst

 .. code-block:: python

-    # Create the calendar items in the user's standard calendar.
-If you want to access a
+    # Here's an example of creatnig a calendar item in the user's standard calendar.
+If you want to
-    # non-standard calendar, choose a different one from account.folders[Calendar]
+    # access a non-standard calendar, choose a different one from account.folders[Calendar].
     #
-    # You can create, update and delete single items
+    # You can create, update and delete single items:
     item = CalendarItem(folder=account.calendar, subject='foo')
-    item.save()  # This gives the item an item_id and a changekey item.subject = 'bar'
+    item.save()  # This gives the item an 'item_id' and a 'changekey' value
+    # Update a field.
+All fields have a corresponding Python type that must be used.
+    item.subject = 'bar'
+    # Print all available fields on the 'CalendarItem' class.
+Beware that some fields are read-only, or
+    # read-only after the item has been saved or sent, and some fields are not supported on old versions
+    # of Exchange.
+    print(CalendarItem.FIELDS)
     item.save()  # When the items has an item_id, this will update the item item.delete()
     item.move(account.trash)  # Moves the item to the trash bin

-    # You can also send emails:

-    # If you don't want a local copy
+    # You can also send emails.
+If you don't want a local copy:
     m = Message(
         account=a,
         subject='Daily motivation',